OfWolfAndMan/CCIE-Lab-Automation/README.md

 **New in this release:**

-- Added Ansible script to automate rebooting VMs in bulk rather than going through the Web UI or Vsphere client
+- Integrated VM restart Ansible playbook as a task into the main python script

 **(Potential) Future Development:**